coryjett/Rancher-to-Solo/README.md

 Under `1 s:O = cluster.local`, note the certificate between `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----`

-## Cutover to the new control plane
+## Cut the application over to the new control plane

 ### Cut the `default` namespace over to the new control plane